nesquena/rabl/README.md

 # => # { baz : <bar value>, animal : <dog value> }
 ```

+Named and aliased attributes can not be combined on the same line.
 This currently does not work:

 ```ruby
 attributes :foo, :bar => :baz # throws exception